-Reading a note from a single mom that read my recent blog “How to say no to student loans but yes to college” and how she helped her child say “no” to student loans – truly an amazing story with great tips for all of us.
+A single mom sent a note in response to my recent blog “How to say no to student loans but yes to college” and how she helped her child say “no” to student loans.
+It’s truly an amazing story with great tips for all of us.
 Here is the approach she took:

 “Hooray for your common sense approach to funding college.

-The result of all this hard work was that she was able to go to the college of her dreams, rather than a ratty community college, and she graduated with honors and less than $5,000 worth of debt.
-Four years later, she has a teaching job that she loves, no credit card debt, a fully funded Roth IRA, a car that’s paid for, and she and her fiance just put a deposit on a house ( a multifamily that not only pays for itself, but gives them some income).
-It was a lot of work—but it was definately preferable to trying to dig ourselves out from under a mountain of student loan debt.”
+The result of all this hard work was that she was able to go to the college of her dreams rather than a ratty community college.
+Plus she graduated with honors and less than $5,000 worth of debt.
+Four years later, she has a teaching job that she loves, no credit card debt, a fully funded Roth IRA, a car that’s paid for, and she and her fiance just put a deposit on a house (a multi-family that not only pays for itself, but gives them some income).
+It was a lot of work.
+But it was definitely preferable to trying to dig ourselves out from under a mountain of student loan debt.”